brianluft/threadloaf/src/api/README.md

 ## API Endpoints

+All endpoints require a `guildId` parameter in the URL path.
+The API will return a 400 error if an invalid or unconfigured guild ID is provided.

-### GET /messages/:channelId
+### GET /:guildId/messages/:channelId

-Returns all messages from the specified channel or thread from the last 24 hours.
+Returns all messages from the specified channel or thread from the last 24 hours for the given guild.

+**Parameters:**
+- `guildId` - Discord guild/server ID that must be configured in the environment
+- `channelId` - Discord channel or thread ID

 **Response:**
 ```json